 Digital Object Identifier (DOI)

 Chang, Andres and Dutch, Rebecca Ellis, "Paramyxovirus Fusion and Entry: Multiple Paths to a Common End" (2012).
-Molecular and Cellular Biochemistry Faculty Publication.
+Molecular and Cellular Biochemistry Faculty Publications.
 45.